JeffJetton/atari-examples/bbones/bbones3.md

    * This is not one of those situations.
 So we *really* want to make sure that BCD mode is off if we want addition and subtraction to behave as expected.
 1. Set the “stack pointer” to its highest value.
 We’ll talk more about this later, but for now, these are the two things to know:
    * The stack pointer marks the *bottom* of a special section of RAM called the "stack".
 This location can vary as the stack changes in size.
-   * Nearly every program you write will also be using RAM for storing what are essentially "variables".
+   * Nearly every program you write will **also** be using RAM for storing what are essentially variables.
-   * Since we don't want our variables area and the stack area to stomp all over each other, we'd prefer that the stack start out as far "out of our way" as possible.
+   * Since we don't want our variables area and the stack area to stomp all over each other, we'd prefer that the stack start out as far out of our way as possible.
 1. Set every register in the TIA chip to zero.
 1. Set every byte in RAM to zero.